Contributing Gear Editor

 Pros: Switching to recycled and bio-based plastic

-Cons: Handle makes stacking difficult, can only use half the AC outlets for 3 prong plugs at a time
+Cons: Handle makes stacking difficult, can only use half the AC outlets for 3-prong plugs at a time

 Anker was founded by a former Google employee who wanted to make better batteries for laptops.
-Since then, the company has a vast quiver of power supply solutions and accessories.
-Their latest innovation is the Powerhouse line of power stations, and they continue to provide reliable power on-the-go.
-With a huge array of ports, this is a great option if you have a lot of small devices between several people.
-It’s rated to hold up for 3000 cycles, so it has great value that will last many years down the road.
+Since then, the company has created an array of power supply solutions and accessories.
+One of their latest innovations is the Powerhouse line of power stations, and they continue to provide reliable power on the go.

 Check Price on Amazon

-Models Available (Wh): 187, 505, 983, 1516, 3032, 6071
+Models Available (Wh): 505, 983, 1516, 3032, 6071

-Model Tested: Yeti 500x ( 505 Wh)
+Model Tested: Yeti 500 ( 505 Wh)

 Charge Time: 6+ hours